dgerosa/filltex/README.md

     cd filltex

-My script requires the program `realpath`.
-This should be there by default on most linux distributions.
-On mac, you can get if from [Homebrew](http://brew.sh/)

-    brew install coreutils

-Now, make the content of the `bin` directory executable
+Now make the content of the `bin` directory executable

     chmod +x bin/*